Rigorous data-driven computation of spectral properties of Koopman operators for dynamical systems: High-dimensional dynamical systems

-\item \textbf{Acquiring a second set of snapshot data:} Given snapshot data with random and independent initial conditions, one can simply split the snapshot data up into two parts so that we have $\{\pmb{x}_0^{(j)}, \pmb{x}_{1}^{(j)}\}_{j=1}^{M_1'}$ and $\{\pmb{y}_0^{(j)}, \pmb{y}_{1}^{(j)}\}_{j=1}^{M_1''}$, where $M_1 = M_1' + M_1''$.
-For initial conditions that are distributed according to a quadrature rule, if one already has access to $M_1'$ snapshots then one must typically go back to the original dynamical system and request $M_1''$ further snapshots.
-In both cases, we denote the total amount of snapshot data as $M_1=M_1' + M_1''$.
-The first set of $M_1'$ snapshots is used in the kernelized approach to refine a large initial dictionary of size $N_K'$ (implicitly defined by the chosen kernel) to a smaller data-driven one of size $N_K''$, while the second set of $M_1''$ snapshots are used to apply our ResDMD algorithms.
-We recommend that $M_1''\geq M_1'$.
+\item \textbf{Acquiring a second set of snapshot data:} Given snapshot data with random and independent initial conditions, one can split the snapshot data up into two parts $\{\pmb{x}^{(j)}, \pmb{y}^{(j)}\}_{j=1}^{M'}$ and $\{\hat{\pmb{x}}^{(j)}, \hat{\pmb{y}}^{(j)}\}_{j=1}^{M''}$, where $M = M' + M''$.
+For initial conditions distributed according to a quadrature rule, if one already has access to $M'$ snapshots, one must typically go back to the original dynamical system and request $M''$ further snapshots.
+In both cases, we denote the total amount of snapshot data as $M=M' + M''$.
+The first set of $M'$ snapshots is used in the kernelized approach to refine a large initial dictionary of size $N_K'$ (implicitly defined by the chosen kernel) to a smaller data-driven one of size $N_K''$, while the second set of $M''$ snapshots are used to apply our ResDMD algorithms.
+We recommend that $M''\geq M'$.

 \item \textbf{Selecting the second dictionary:} We start with a large dictionary of size $N_K'$ and apply a kernelized approach to construct a second dictionary of size $N_K''$.
-To construct the second dictionary, we compute the dominant $N_K''$ eigenvectors of $\tilde{K}_{\mathrm{EDMD}}$ that hopefully capture the most important dynamics.
-In this paper, we compute a complete eigendecomposition of $\widetilde{K}_{\mathrm{EDMD}}$; however, for problems with extremely large $M_1'$, iterative methods are recommended to compute these dominant eigenvectors.
+To construct the second dictionary, we compute the dominant $N_K''$ eigenvectors of $\widetilde{K}_{\mathrm{EDMD}}$ that hopefully capture the essential dynamics.
+In this paper, we compute a complete eigendecomposition of $\widetilde{K}_{\mathrm{EDMD}}$; however, for problems with extremely large $M'$, iterative methods are recommended to compute these dominant eigenvectors.

 \item \textbf{Rigorous results:} It is well-known that the eigenvalues computed by kernel EDMD may suffer from spectral pollution.
 In our setting, we do not directly use kernel EDMD to compute eigenvalues of $\mathcal{K}$.
-Instead, we are only using kernel EDMD to select a reasonable dictionary of size $N_K''$, after which our rigorous algorithms can be used (see~\cref{alg:spec_meas_rat,alg:res_EDMD,alg:mod_EDMD}, with convergence as $M_1''\rightarrow\infty$).
+Instead, we only use kernel EDMD to select a good dictionary of size $N_K''$, after which our rigorous algorithms can be used (see~\cref{alg:spec_meas_rat,alg:res_EDMD,alg:mod_EDMD}, with convergence as $M''\rightarrow\infty$).